Skip to content

 How did Lucifer fall if he had perfect knowledge of God?

-He also coveted what God gave to humanity.
+Some readings of the tradition go further: he coveted what God gave to humanity.
 The image.
 The resemblance.
 The capacity to create, to love, to choose.

 Christian tradition has generally treated his turn as different in kind from human drift.
 Not gradual.
 Not reversible.
 A fully informed departure from the source.
 The framework does not claim to know every feature of angelic cognition.
 But it holds what the tradition holds: the rebellion was severe, decisive, and judged.